 On March 11, 1876, 231 Marlborough was purchased from George Wheatland, Sr., by banker David Rice Whitney.
 He and his wife, Sophia Paine (Dunn) Whitney, lived at 68 Commonwealth.

-Walter Burgess was a sugar merchant and real estate dealer.
+Walter Burgess was a sugar merchant in his family’s firm, Benjamin Burgess & Sons.

 By the 1883-1884 winter season, 231 Marlborough was the home of Mary Morse (Barker) Taylor, widow of dry goods merchant William Oliver Taylor, who had died in April of 1881.
 Their children, Frederick Spaulding Taylor and Ellen (Nellie) Richardson Taylor, lived with her.